“In the reverse transcriptase PCR, cDNA is constructed from the RNA using a reverse transcriptase enzyme to study gene expression.”

 - Two-step RT-PCR

-Contrary to the one-step method, in the two-step RT-PCR the reverse transcription and amplification are performed in two different reaction tubes.
+Contrary to the one-step method, in the two-step RT-PCR the reverse transcription and amplification are performed in two separate reaction tubes.
+That is why this variation is known as two-step RT-PCR.
+Notably, both reactions have different conditions and ingredients used in it.

-In the two-step RT-PCR, we are using three sets of primers, one set of oligo(dT) primers, one set of random primers and sequence-specific primers hence the specificity of the reaction is higher as compared with one step RT-PCR reaction.
+In the two-step RT-PCR, we are using three sets of primers, one set of oligo(dT) primers, one set of random primers, and sequence-specific primers henceforth it is highly specific compared to the one-step method.

-The method is advantageous for the smaller amount of sample.
-However, due to the additional step, the chance of the contamination and reaction failure is higher in the two-step RT-PCR reaction.
+The present method performs so good for a smaller amount of sample nevertheless, due to the additional step, the chance of the contamination and reaction failure is higher in the two-step RT-PCR reaction.

 The procedure of RT-qPCR completed in the following steps,